 Risks of surgery include reaction to anesthesia, damage to organs or tissue, blood loss and infection.

 Radiation therapy is sometimes an alternative to surgery for people with early-stage lung cancer, or it used in combination with surgery.
 In the therapy, a technician aims radiation at the tumor(s) in order to kill the cancer cells.
 Treatments usually last less than 20 minutes each and take place five days a week for about six weeks.

-The therapy is painless but frequently causes side effects ranging from fatigue to sore throat to darkened skin to coughing and shortness of breath, among others.
+The therapy is painless but frequently causes side effects including fatigue, sore throat, darkened skin, coughing and shortness of breath, among others.

 Chemotherapy uses potent drugs to kill cancer cells, usually delivered through a needle into a vein (called intravenous injection).
 Side effects vary widely, depending on the type of chemotherapy.
-They can include hair loss, loss of appetite, nausea, vomiting diarrhea and mouth sores, as well as hearing loss, joint pain and tingling or numbness in the hands and feet.
+They can include hair loss, loss of appetite, nausea, vomiting, diarrhea, mouth sores, hearing loss, joint pain and tingling or numbness in the hands and feet.

 Targeted therapy can be an option for treating non-small-cell lung cancer.
 This kind of therapy uses special drugs placed in the bloodstream to treat cancer cells throughout the body.
 A patient takes drugs either in pill form or through an intravenous injection.

-Side effects may include vomiting, a skin rash, mouth sores, diarrhea and fatigue, abdominal pain, high blood pressure, shortness of breath and swollen feet and hands.
+Side effects may include vomiting, a skin rash, mouth sores, diarrhea, fatigue, abdominal pain, high blood pressure, shortness of breath and swollen feet and hands.
 Side effects usually dissipate after treatment.

 Immunotherapy is a new and emerging form of therapy for certain lung cancers.
 In March 2015 the U.S. Food and Drug Administration (FDA) approved an immunotherapy called nivolumab (Opdivo) for the treatment of metastatic squamous non-small cell lung cancer.